abhishek-kumar-code/Redfish_Public/Specification.md

 ### Status codes

-Mike to revisit.

-HTTP defines status codes that services can return in response messages.
+HTTP defines status codes that are used in response messages.
+The status codes themselves provide general information about how the request was processed, such as whether the request was successful, if the client provided bad information, or the service encountered an error when performing the request.

+* When the service returns a status code in the 4xx or 5xx range, services should return an [extended error response](#error-responses) in the response body.
-To provide the client more meaningful and deterministic error semantics, the response body may contain an [extended error response](#error-responses) when the HTTP status code indicates a failure.
+    * This is to provide the client more meaningful and deterministic error semantics.

-* Services should return the extended error resource as described in this specification in the response body when the service returns the HTTP [400](#status-400) or greater status code.
-* Services may use [Extended property information](#extended-property-information) for other responses.
+* When the service returns a status code in the 2xx range and the response contains a representation of a resource, services may use [extended information](#extended-information) to convey additional information about the resource.
 * Extended error messages shall not provide privileged information when authentication failures occur.

 NOTE: Refer to the [Security](#security-details) clause for security implications of extended errors.